Skip to main content

 This is how VerifiedX helps complex systems keep working toward the same goal state without pretending the blocked step succeeded.

-A successful preflight is not the end of the story
+A successful check is not the end of the story

 A protected action check covers the preflight.
 After an allowed boundary runs, VerifiedX can also observe and report whether the side effect actually happened.
-If the action throws, fails, or returns a result that does not confirm execution, VerifiedX keeps the workflow honest instead of silently counting that step as complete.
+If the action throws, fails, or does not confirm execution, VerifiedX keeps the workflow honest instead of silently counting that step as complete.
 That is why execution reports and runtime loopbacks are included in the same protected action check.

 Pricing